 Compared to other business entities, sole proprietors will take the biggest hit to their personal credit after filing for bankruptcy.
 Unlike registered entities like LLCs and corporations, sole proprietors have no legal distinction between personal and business debts.
 After all, you can’t expect to have your debts discharged without paying some sort of price.
 Sole proprietors should expect to see their scores go down by at least 120 points, and the bankruptcy will stay on their credit report for at least seven years.

 Owners of registered business entities are not personally responsible for business debts.
 Hence, their personal credit scores may take little if any damage from bankruptcies.
 The unpaid debts and bankruptcy also won’t show up on their personal credit reports.
 They will, however, show up on your business credit report.
-Certain financial institutions might review your business credit before approving financing.
+Individual financial institutions might review your business credit before approving financing.
 Vendors and suppliers will look at your business credit score before deciding to work with you as well.

 But, there is one condition in which business debts can affect the personal credit scores of registered business entities.

 You may have noticed that certain financial institutions require personal guarantees for business loans.
 This makes the business owner personally responsible for the debt, even if the business is an LLC or corporation.
-So, if you file for bankruptcy after taking out a business loan with a personal guarantee, the creditor can in fact seize your personal assets.
+So, if you file for bankruptcy after taking out a business loan with a personal guarantee, the creditor can seize your personal assets.
 The unpaid debt will also show up on your personal credit report.
 This could make it extremely difficult to obtain financing in the future.

 Can You Access Financing After Filing for Business Bankruptcy?

 Traditional institutions like banks are not very forgiving of previous bankruptcies, even if you’ve launched a completely new business.
 They usually won’t approve financing until at least three to five years have passed since you repaid the debts.